-Level 2: Fixture elements, seat, flush handle, cover etc., are missing or damaged.
+Level 2: Fixture elements, seat, flush handle, cover etc., are missing or damaged. -OR-The toilet seat is cracked, or the hinge is broken.

-The toilet seat is cracked, or the hinge is broken.
+The tonet seat is cracked, or the ninge is broken.

 Level 3: The bowl is fractured or broken and cannot retain water.